Wildsong/docker-caddy-mediawiki/README.md

 # docker-caddy-mediawiki

+wiki.wildsong.biz and hupi.org
+NOTE NOTE NOTE The hupi server is here too.

 Mediawiki running in Docker, set up for use with a Caddy reverse proxy.

 This project uses Docker Compose to run the components needed by Mediawiki: